stolostron/cluster-templates-console-plugin/README.md

 # OpenShift Console Plugin Template

 This project is a minimal template for writing a new OpenShift Console dynamic plugin.
 It requires OpenShift 4.11.
-For an example of a plugin that works with OpenShift 4.10, see the `release-4.10` branch.

 [Dynamic plugins](https://github.com/openshift/console/tree/master/frontend/packages/console-dynamic-plugin-sdk)
 allow you to extend the